qlik-oss/core-website/docs/docs/tutorials/hello-engine.md

 **Tip:** To learn more about Docker compose files, see [Compose file](https://docs.docker.com/compose/compose-file/).

-## Communicating with the QIX Engine
+## Communicating with the Qlik Associative Engine

 To communicate with the engine in a Docker container, we use a small node.js application that uses [enigma.js](https://github.com/qlik-oss/enigma.js) to retrieve the engine version number.